celestiaorg/docs/nodes/docker-images.md

 ### Initialize the node store and key

-In order to mount a volume to the container, you need to specify the path to the volume.
-When you run your container, you can specify the path to the volume using the `--volume` (or `-v` for short) flag.
+To mount a volume to the container, specify the path to the volume when you run your container using the `--volume` (or `-v` for short) flag.
-In this command, we'll create our key and initialize the node store, using the variables we set in the [quick start](#quick-start) section:
+In this command, we'll create our key and initialize the node store, using the variables we set in the [Celestia-app Quick-Start](#celestia-app-quick-start) section:

 ```bash
 # --volume == -v [local path]:[container path]